un1t/django-cleanup/README.rst

 How does it work?
 =================

+When a :code:`FileField`'s value is changed and the model is saved, the old file is deleted.
+When a model that has a :code:`FileField` is deleted, the file is also deleted.
+If the :code:`FileField`'s value matches the :code:`FileField`'s default value then the file will not be deleted.

 django-cleanup connects :code:`post_init`, :code:`pre_save`, :code:`post_save`, and
 :code:`post_delete` signals to signal handlers for each model that has a :code:`FileField` and which app is listed in :code:`INSTALLED_APPS`.
 In order to tell whether or not a :code:`FileField`'s value